What are all the parts available in Jane to build a chart template? Well, let’s take a look!

 Use this to track and record a client’s vitals from visit to visit.
 Note: When you create your chart template, you can choose whether you want to record in metric or imperial.
 Every time you bring up this chart template, your chosen system will appear by default.

-Your templates will show up in the bottom of your template list when you use the “Create new Chart” or “Add to Chart” function.
+Your templates will show up in the bottom of your template list when you use the “New Chart Entry” button or “Add to Chart” function.
 You can create your own chart templates or, if you want to piggyback on someone else’s hard work, you can opt in to templates built by other practitioners in your clinic.
 Efficient!

-For more on how to work with these chart parts, have a look at: Creating a Chart Template
+For more on how to work with these chart items, have a look at: Creating a Chart Template